 Matariki is a beautiful reminder of the importance of nurturing, respecting and restoring our environment.

 Here are some ideas of how you can celebrate Matariki:

-Here at The Little Digger Company, we'd love to give you a hand in the garden by offering you 50% off Auger hire during Matariki for the month of June.
-The auger attaches to The Little Digger and makes digging holes a breeze.
+Did you know The Little Digger has an Auger attachment which makes planting SOOOOO easy.
+The auger attaches to The Little Digger and drills out holes in no time.
 Perfect for planting new trees, putting in posts for orchards, piles for houses or decks.